ceedee666/cloud_based_is/README.md

 - [Learning Path - PL900 Microsoft Power Platform Fundamentals](https://docs.microsoft.com/learn/paths/power-plat-fundamentals/)

-## 🤔What else?
+## 🤔 What else?

 During your project you will get guidance and mentorship not only from your professor but also from Microsoft and SAP architects.
-How cool is that?🤯😵
+How cool is that? 🤯😵